 Sure, good production value doesn’t hurt— if you can afford it.
 But since you’re just setting off, it’s important to focus more on content and less on what camera you’re going to buy at first.

-Streaming platform: Twitch, YouTube, or Mixer?
+Streaming platform: Twitch or YouTube?

 Keep in mind that how you stream on each platform differs between PC and consoles.
 There are also differences between Twitch and YouTube in terms of how you’ll make money and how your viewers will find you.
 A lot of gaming channels tend to share their content between Twitch and YouTube, sometimes with more curated content on the latter—though this isn’t set in stone.